CTG Kurdistan

-Counter-Terrorism Group (CTG) or Kurdistan Counter-Terrorism Unit is an elite special forces unit and the primary investigative arm of the Kurdistan Regional Government.
-The unit was established by the Patriotic Union of Kurdistan's (PUK) intelligence service (called Ajansî Zanyari) in 2002 with support from the United States and the CIA in response to the growing influence and threat coming from Ansar al-Islam.
+Counter-Terrorism Group (CTG) (دەزگای دژەتیرۆر) or Kurdistan Counter-Terrorism Unit is a Peshmerga unit and the primary investigative arm of the Kurdistan Regional Government.
+The unit was established by the Patriotic Union of Kurdistan's (PUK) intelligence service (called Ajansî Zanyari) in 2002 with support from the United States and the Central Intelligence Agency (CIA) in response to the growing influence and threat coming from Ansar al-Islam.

 The unit’s primary responsibilities include investigating crimes, gathering intelligence, and conducting raids on terrorist cells, all in support of maintaining both the internal and external security of the Kurdistan Region.
 The unit holds official authority to arrest individuals and has jurisdiction over a range of crimes within the region, with a primary focus on terrorism.
 The CTG operates with the permission of local authorities in the whole of Iraq, including the disputed regions.

 History

 The CTG played a major role in the war on terror, considering its size and experience at the time.
 Shortly after its founding in 2002, the CTG successfully took part in the U.S.-led Operation Viking Hammer together with the 10th Special Forces Group, to eliminate Ansar al-Islam terrorists in Halabja.
 In 2004 the CTG captured the infamous Al-Qaeda terrorist Hassan Ghul, and turned him over to the U.S.-American intelligence service.
 During the U.S. occupation of Iraq, the CTG frequently conducted missions against Abu Musab az-Zarqawi's Al-Qaeda network.
 In 2009, the CTG's operational capabilities were fully occupied, due to many kidnappings.
 One particularly difficult, but successful, rescue operation was conducted in Sadr City, Baghdad, after the kidnapping of a Kurdish child.
 This resulted in a diplomatic pat between the governments of the Kurdistan Region and Iraq, in which the Iraqis accused the CTG of being an "out-of-control rogue unit".
 Polad Talabani, the then-commander, rebuked any such claims, stating that he sent numerous requests for assistance to the Iraqis, all of which went unanswered.